JustinBeckwith/linkinator/README.md

 - 🔥Easily perform scans on remote sites or local files
 - 🔥Scan any element that includes links, not just `<a href>`
 - 🔥Supports redirects, absolute links, relative links, all the things
-- 🔥Configure specific regex patterns to skip
+- 🔥Configure specific regex patterns to skip and ignore it when needed

 ## Installation